What to pack for Patagonia?

 Even if you’re travelling to Patagonia during summer, that is, December or January, you still need winter stuff.

-During our time in Torres del Paine, though, we had altogether just a couple of hours that were sunny – the rest of the time the weather was rainy, windy, and snowy.
-And that was the middle of December, so – summer!
+In Torres del Paine, we had just a few hours of sunshine — the rest was rainy, windy, and even snowy.
+And that was summer.

 This post might contain affiliate links, which means that if you purchase anything via them, we might earn a small commission – at no extra cost to you.
 Check our affiliate disclaimer for more information.